SimVascular/simvascular.github.io-archive/source/documentation/python_interface/modules/_error_handling.md

 TypeError:  CircleSegmentation() argument 1 must be float, not str
 </pre>

-Errors assoicated with the C++ functions called by the SimVascular API can use exception names defined by the API in the <b>except</b> statement.
+Errors associated with the C++ functions called by the SimVascular API can use exception names defined by the API in the <b>except</b> statement.
 For example, passing in a list of two elements for the <i>normal</i> argument generates a **segmentation** module error is caught using the <b>segmentation.Error</b> exception name and a try/except block like this